form3tech-oss/go-config/README.md

 ### Load values from environment variables

-If you need to load secrets from environment variables, use `env` function inside a Go template delimiter.
+If you need to load values from environment variables, use `env` function inside a Go template delimiter.

 The default env function is registered as `env` and has the following signature: